·

 2#.
 Incorporate Natural Textures and Tones

-Contrast these hard surfaces with soft linens, wool throws, and leather furniture to add layers of warmth.
-This balance between sleek modernism and rustic texture creates a cozy yet sophisticated sanctuary that is perfect for snowy winter nights.
+This balance between sleek modernism and rustic texture creates a cozy yet sophisticated sanctuary that is perfect for relaxing on cold, snowy winter nights.

 3#.
 Maximize Light with Oversized Windows